BooBeary/Python3PasswordChecker/README.md

 '''

-This program takes a password input in the terminal arguments, uses hashlib to create a hexidecimal hash of the password, request the data of the first five characters of the hash from [haveibeenpwned](https://haveibeenpwned.com/),compares the recieved data against the number of leaks recorded for a matching password, and displays the number of leaks in terminal.
+This program takes a password input in the terminal arguments, uses hashlib to create a hexidecimal hash of the password, request the data of the first five characters of the hash from [haveibeenpwned](https://haveibeenpwned.com/), compares the recieved data against the number of leaks recorded for a matching password, and displays the number of leaks in terminal.

 '''